gumyr/cq_warehouse/docs/fastener.rst

 The differences between this code and the Read the Docs version are:

-* screw dimensions aren't required
+* screw and bearing dimensions aren't required
+* the bearing is created during instantiation of the ``DeepGrooveBallBearing`` class
 * the screw is created during instantiation of the ``SocketHeadCapScrew`` class
 * an assembly is created and later the base is added to that assembly
 * the call to cskHole is replaced with clearanceHole

-Not only were the appropriate holes for M2-0.4 screws created but an assembly was created to store all of the parts in this project all without having to research the dimensions of M2 screws.
+Not only were the appropriate holes for the bearing and M2-0.4 screws created but an assembly was created to store all of the parts in this project all without having to research the dimensions of the parts.

 Note: In this example the ``simple=False`` parameter creates accurate threads on each of the screws which significantly increases the complexity of the model.
 The default of simple is True